A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

 Chromatographic and other separation methods are powerful techniques used to separate and analyze complex mixtures of substances.
-These methods rely on the different physical and chemical properties of the components in a mixture to achieve separation.
+These methods rely on the differences in physical and chemical properties of the components in a mixture to achieve separation.

 Basic Concepts